 Rules for serving a Section 13 notice.

 There are different notice periods depending on how frequently the rent is paid.
-If the rent is paid monthly which is usually the case then you are required to give the tenant one month's notice of the rent increase.
+If the rent is paid monthly which is usually the case then you are required to give the tenant two month's notice of the rent increase.

 When Can you serve the notice?

-You cannot serve a S13 notice within 1 year of sending a previous notice
+You cannot serve a S13 notice within 1 year of sending a previous notice.

 Can a tenant dispute the rent amount?